sivaprakash2808/Project/README.md

+                         TEAM MEMBERS
+                         1.S.SIVAPRAKASH
+                         2.M.MOHAMED FAIZAL
+                         3.K.SANTHOSH KUMAR
+                         4.M.MOHAMED IBRAHIM THOUFEEK

             A car crash mini-project on alcohol and speed can explore the relationship between these two factors and their impact on road safety.
 Here's a possible project outline:

 Title: "The Deadly Combination: Alcohol and Speed in Car Crashes"